Ooma Office Overview

 Fax machines aren’t dead yet, and Ooma Office recognizes the flexibility and security of transmission provided by them.
 Despite frequent reports of its imminent extinction, medical reports, legal documents, mortgage documents, financial transactions, and key business documents continue to rely on faxing to ensure verified signatures and counter-signed receipts.
 Sure, the numbers of analog machines have dwindled over the years, but digital faxing and VoIP options over IP phones have only stepped in to keep it alive.

-Ooma office, a market leader in providing smart communications platform for businesses provides options to fax via ‘virtual faxing’ over internet.
+Ooma’s Office phone service is a market leader in providing smart communications platform for businesses provides options to fax via ‘virtual faxing’ over internet.
 Their recent addition of compatibility for Analog, Mobile, and IP Phones further broadens their spectrum and provides small business owners all the options of fax telecommunications.